nrjdalal/ai-x-terminal/README.md

 - **OpenAI Integration**:
   - Upon first run, you will be prompted to input your OpenAI API key, which will be securely stored for future use.

-### Configuration

-- On the first run, you will be asked to input your OpenAI API key.
-This key is securely stored on your machine for future requests.

-- It's crucial to ensure your API key is kept confidential, as it provides access to the OpenAI services.

-These examples should help users understand how to effectively leverage the `AI X Terminal` tool for various use cases in their projects.
-Adjust and expand these examples based on user feedback and specific functionalities of your tool.

 ## Usage Examples

 After installing AI X Terminal globally, you can use it via the command line as demonstrated below: